microsoft/Windows-AppConsult-PWALab/Manual/README.md

 6. Now press F12 to turn on the developer tools.
 7. Move to the **Network** tab.
 8. Click on **Offline**
-9. Reload the website.
+9. Reload the website by pressing **CTRL+R**.
 Notice how the browser is returning an error because it can’t reach the server anymore.

 ![](nointernet.png)